 Vegan vs Cruelty-free

-Did you know a brand can be vegan but still test their products on animals?
-Or, that a product can be cruelty-free but still use animal by-products in their formula?
+Did you know a vegan brand can still test their products on animals?
+Or that a cruelty-free product can still use animal by-products in their formula?
 And, since these terms are not regulated in the industry, any brand can make these claims even if they're not true.
 Your best bet: look for certifications that can attest to the truth of these claims.

 Does Cruelty-free + Vegan = Natural + non-toxic